sabrinathan-nair/sara/SARA_DOCUMENTATION_V2.md

 This document provides a detailed walkthrough of the Sara library, a Haskell framework for type-safe, streaming data manipulation.
 We will explore the core modules, their functionalities, and the underlying logic that enables high-performance, compile-time guaranteed data processing.

+## Implemented Features

+### Type Safety (Completed)
+Sara now provides 100% compile-time guarantees for core DataFrame operations, ensuring type safety and preventing runtime errors.
+This includes refactoring functions like `filterRows` and `applyColumn` to align with type-safe patterns.

+### Streaming for Performance (In Progress)
+The `streaming` library has been integrated to handle large datasets efficiently.
+Key streaming functionalities like `readCsvStreaming`, `readJSONStreaming`, `writeJSONStreaming`, `filterRows`, and `applyColumn` have been implemented.
+Benchmarking infrastructure using `criterion` is in place, and initial performance measurements for `filterRows` with streaming have been obtained.

+### Property-Based Testing (In Progress)
+QuickCheck has been integrated for property-based testing, with `Arbitrary` instances defined for `DFValue` and `DataFrame`.

 ## `app/Tutorial.hs`

 This module is a hands-on guide to using Sara.
 It demonstrates a typical workflow: loading data, adding a new column, filtering based on that column, and printing the results.